Vera Leigh: Early life

 Vera Leigh was born Vera Glass on 17 March 1903 in Leeds, England.
 She had been abandoned as a baby and adopted while still an infant by H. Eugene Leigh, a well-known American racehorse trainer with an English wife, who renamed his adopted daughter Vera Eugenie Leigh.
-After Mr Leigh's death his wife married Albert Clark, whose son Victor Alexander Dalzell Clark became Leigh's step-brother and friend.
-When it came necessary to name a next-of-kin Leigh chose Clark.
+After Mr Leigh's death, his wife married Albert Clark, whose son Victor Alexander Dalzell Clark became Leigh's step-brother and friend.
+When it came necessary to name a next-of-kin, Leigh chose Clark.

 Vera grew up around the stables of Maisons Laffitte, the training centre and racing course near Paris.
-Clark later remembered that as a child she wanted to be a jockey when she grew up.
+Clark later remembered that, as a child, she wanted to be a jockey when she grew up.
 In fact, she moved from the world of racing to the equally fashionable one of haute couture.
 After gaining experience as a vendeuse at the house of Caroline Reboux, she went into partnership with two friends to found the grande maison Rose Valois in the Place Vendôme in 1927, when she was only 24.
-In the pre-war decade she moved into the sophisticated social scene of le Tout Paris.
+In the pre-war decade, she moved into the sophisticated social scene of le Tout Paris.

 French Resistance

-When Paris fell in 1940 she left for Lyon to join her fiancé of seven years, a M. Charles Sussaix, the managing director of a Portuguese-owned film company.
-She had intended to find a way, with his help, to get to England, but she became involved with the underground escape lines guiding fugitive Allied servicemen out of the country and it was not until 1942 that she herself took the route over the Pyrenees into Spain.
+When Paris fell in 1940, she left for Lyon to join her fiancé of seven years, a man called Charles Sussaix, the managing director of a Portuguese-owned film company.
+She had intended to find a way, with his help, to get to England, but she became involved with the underground escape lines, guiding fugitive Allied servicemen out of the country, and it was not until 1942 that she herself took the route over the Pyrenees into Spain.
 As with many who made this journey, Spanish authorities put her in the internment camp at Miranda de Ebro, about 65 kilometres south of Bilbao.
 Through the efforts of a British embassy official, she was released, and helped to make her way to England via Gibraltar.